 To mark Ladder Safety Month, Princeton EHS is highlighting the essential principles of ladder safety.

 Falls are one of the top three most disabling workplace injuries, according to the Liberty Mutual Workplace Safety Index.
-Most of these falls come from improper use of ladders or substitution of ladders with a less safe alternative, such as a chair (we highlighted this risk in our 2018 holiday card).
+Most of these falls come from improper use of ladders or substitution of ladders with a less safe alternative, such as a chair (we highlight this risk in our Don't Be Like Bob meme).

 The American Ladder Institute reminds you to “put the right foot forward” and live by these rules of ladder safety:

 - Secure the base of the ladder to prevent accidental movement.

 - When opening a stepladder, make sure the metal braces are locked down tight.